Villa

 The villa housed her company that sewed curtains, and as the

-rooms was renovated one after the other, part of the house
+rooms was renovated one after the other, some of the rooms

 few nights at the time.
 In latter years the rooms has been